Wall Street Week Ahead: Last-minute shopping could lift stocks

 Gains this quarter have been broad-based, with most of the 10 S&P sectors on track to end the quarter in positive territory.

-But the S&P 500 financial sector index .GSPF and the S&P technology sector index .GSPT stand out, with gains so far of 21 percent for the financials and 19.9 percent for techs.
-The more defensive S&P 500 utility and consumer staples sectors have underperformed, with the utility index .GSPU down 3.9 percent and the consumer staples index .GSPD up 3.7 percent so far.
+But the S&P 500 financial sector index and the S&P technology sector index stand out, with gains so far of 21 percent for the financials and 19.9 percent for techs.
+The more defensive S&P 500 utility and consumer staples sectors have underperformed, with the utility index down 3.9 percent and the consumer staples index up 3.7 percent so far.

-Still, the S&P energy sector .GSPE, a cycical sector that tends to gain with the economy like financials and technology, is up just 4 percent for the quarter so far.
+Still, the S&P energy sector, a cyclical sector that tends to gain with the economy like financials and technology, is up just 4 percent for the quarter so far.

-Because of the S&P 500’s big move this quarter, some strategists expect to see some funds shift out of equities.

 According to Thomson Reuters’ Lipper service, investors in U.S.-domiciled equity funds have splurged so far in the first quarter of the year, pumping a net $32.7 billion in fresh capital into the sector.